Global Business Projects

 - High quality, fact-based recommendations from an outside perspective on a business challenge

-- Access to the world's best and brightest MBAs from multiple schools and countries for evaluation as interns and full-time employees and as ambassadors back to consortium schools
+- Access to the world's best and brightest students from multiple schools and countries for evaluation as interns and full-time employees and as ambassadors back to partner schools

 - International business experience to complement their existing work and academic experience

-- Opportunity to work with fellow MBAs from different backgrounds, different countries and different schools in a virtual and face-to-face team setting
+- Opportunity to work with fellow students from different backgrounds, different countries and different schools in a virtual and face-to-face team setting

 - Exposure to consulting skills and frameworks

-Teams are constructed through a competitive application process with members drawn from any of the member consortium schools.
+Teams are constructed through a competitive application process with members drawn from any of the partner schools.

 How a Client qualifies to participate:

-- Submits a corporate challenge that can benefit from a fresh perspective provided by an MBA team that collectively has experience in the country, the industry, and the focus of the project
+- Submits a corporate challenge that can benefit from a fresh perspective provided by an student consulting team that collectively has experience in the country, the industry, and the focus of the project

 - Provides senior executives to work with the team to ensure success

-- Contributes a per project fee to offset program costs, plus covers all project-related expenses of the team and faculty advisor during the two weeks in the GBP host country from May 19-30, and the international round-trip airfare for the faculty advisor.
+- Contributes a USD$20,000 per project fee to offset program costs, plus covers all project-related expenses of the team and faculty advisor during the 9-10-days in-country (March 6-15 or May 14-24), and international round-trip airfare for the faculty advisor.

 How a Student qualifies to participate:

-- Pledges to do top-quality work for credit, putting in time and effort equivalent to the most demanding MBA class spanning 15 weeks of the academic year
+- Pledges to do top-quality work for credit, putting in time and effort equivalent to the most demanding business school class spanning approximately 15 weeks of the academic year (depending on the in-country time period)